dechamps/FlexASIO/README.md

 ASIO drivers.

-While ASIO4ALL and ASIO2KS use a low-level Windows audio API known as "WDM-KS" (also called "DirectKS", "Kernel Streaming") to operate, and ASIO2WASAPI uses WASAPI (in exclusive mode), FlexASIO uses an intermediate library called PortAudio that itself supports a large number of operating system sound APIs, including MME, DirectSound, WDM-KS, as well as the modern WASAPI interface that was released with Windows Vista (ironically, PortAudio can use ASIO as well, nicely closing the circle).
-Thus FlexASIO can be used to interface with any sound API available with your system.
+While ASIO4ALL and ASIO2KS use a low-level Windows audio API known as "Kernel Streaming" (also called "DirectKS", "WDM-KS") to operate, and ASIO2WASAPI uses WASAPI (in exclusive mode), FlexASIO uses an intermediate library called PortAudio that itself supports a large number of operating system sound APIs, including MME, DirectSound, WDM-KS, as well as the modern WASAPI interface that was released with Windows Vista (ironically, PortAudio can use ASIO as well, nicely closing the circle).
+Thus FlexASIO can be used to interface with any sound API available on your system.
+For more information, see [BACKENDS][].

 PortAudio: http://www.portaudio.com/